prokod/gradle-crossbuild-scala/README.md

     crossBuildV211CompileOnly ('org.apache.spark:spark-sql_2.11:2.2.1')
   }
   ```
   The plugin DSL defines in the above `crossBuild {}` block two cross building variants.
-One for Scala **2.10** and one for **2.11**.</br>
+One for Scala **2.10** and one for **2.11**.<br>
-  When declaring **explicit** cross building dependency, for instance when using Spark or Kafka 3rd party libraries, when dependency library name contains platform version, All the different variants should be declared, like shown above.</br>
+  When declaring **explicit** cross building dependency, for instance when using Spark or Kafka 3rd party libraries, when dependency library name contains platform version, All the different variants should be declared, like shown above.<br>
 - **default-variant** In the above example, the spark version of the dependency specified for `compileOnly` configuration which we refer here as **default-variant** one for `build`, `test/check` tasks only.
   The other dependency specified for Scala versions **2.10**, **2.11** respectively (`crossBuild210Compile/Only`, `crossBuild211Compile/Only`), will be used only for `crossBuild210Jar`, `crossBuild211Jar`, and other corresponding task variants (`publishCrossBuild210PublicationToMavenLocal`, `publishCrossBuild211PublicationToMavenLocal` ...)
 - The plugin provides pre defined configurations (sourceSets) being used by the matching pre generated Jar tasks:<br>